 The Rawah Wilderness Crew is largely self-supervised and lives and works in the back-country of Roosevelt National Forest.
 Stub Creek Bunkhouse is this crew’s comfortable base camp when not overnighting somewhere along the trail.
 Typical work includes the use of hand tools and saws in restoration of drainage and removal of downed trees that block trails and degrade watersheds by altering back-country travel patterns.
 The autonomous nature of this crew’s work allows considerable flexibility in achieving its goals and places high priority on team leadership, spirit and commitment.
-Rawah Crew often teams up with Red Feather Crew on joint projects in Canyon Lakes Ranger District.
+Rawah Crewa often team up on joint projects in Canyon Lakes Ranger District.

 The Boulder Crew will be working with the Boulder Ranger District of the Arapaho-Roosevelt National Forest.
 They will be stationed just outside of Nederland, CO at the Kelly Dahl Campground.
 Much of their work will be completed along the St. Vrain drainage and in the Indian Peaks Wilderness, specifically in areas affected by the flood.
 Like Rawah and Fort Collins crews, the Boulder Crew’s season will involve work that requires backcountry hitches.

-This year the Rocky Mountain Conservancy – Conservation Corps is introducing a new crew.
-The Kawuneeche Crew will be living and working in the Kawuneeche Valley and throughout the west side of Rocky Mountain National Park.
+The Moraine Crew will be living and working in Moraine Park and throughout Rocky Mountain National Park.
 Rather than focusing on the natural resources, the crew will work to preserve the cultural resource of the Park alongside the special projects division.
 These historical preservation projects will require the crews to learn traditional methods using hand tools to help restore historic structures within Rocky Mountain National Park.